namesys-eth/ccip-store/ENSIP-17a.md

             newExtraData || extraData // Calculate newExtraData if necessary )
     }
+    ```

+4. `callbackL2()` receives the response of second deferral and post-processes the results accordingly.
+For instance, if second L2 deferral has failed for some reasons, `callbackL2()` may choose to undo the first deferral with another (third) deferral.
+If the second deferral has succeeded, it may choose to emit a custom event or perform other tasks before wrapping up.

+    ```solidity
     // Get response after 2nd deferral and post-process accordingly function callbackL2(
         bytes response,